cogitor/cogitor.github.io/_posts/2016-03-28-a-story-of-higher-order-functions.md

 {% endcapture %}
 {% include code_snippet.html class="c" code=my_include %}

-Looking back, it really makes sense that such a versatile language as C has the ability to implement both [object-oriented](http://www.planetpdf.com/codecuts/pdfs/ooc.pdf) and [functional](http://blog.charlescary.com/?p=95) paradigms.
+Looking back, it really makes sense that such a versatile language as C has the ability to implement both [object-oriented](http://www.planetpdf.com/codecuts/pdfs/ooc.pdf) and [functional](http://blog.charlescary.com/?p=95) paradigms, even tho this would be a bit impractical.
 You can find quite a few articles on function pointers in C and I urge you to read more if interested (e.g. [here](http://c.learncodethehardway.org/book/ex18.html)).

 On the other hand, higher order functions have been around from the dawn of functional programming so it’s not really unexpected to find them in all the usual suspects like Lisp, Haskell, Erlang, Clojure, Scala etc.